Cognitive Impairment Suspected

-- Anticholinergic medications work by decreasing the amount of cholinergic neurotransmitters available - these neurotransmitters are the very thing that medications such as Donepezil, which can slow the initial progression of dementia symtoms, are trying to enhance.
+- Anticholinergic medications work by decreasing the number of cholinergic neurotransmitters available - these neurotransmitters are the very thing that medications such as Donepezil, which can slow the initial progression of dementia symptoms, are trying to enhance.

 - Anticholinergics as a class of drugs can potentially contribute to a medication-induced cognitive impairment.

 - Drugs for bladder instability: oxybutin, solifenacin, tolterodine

 The following medications can cause confusion and contribute to, or mimic, cognitive impairment:

 - Anticonvulsants – all anticonvulsants can potentially impair cognitive function

 - Antidepressants – risks highest in tricyclics.
 Withdrawal delirium also occurs